 - Check the boxes next to the emails you want to receive.

-Note: If you unsubscribe from all emails, you may still receive reset emails when you forget your password.
-You may also receive other administrative communications, such as an email notification when your RG Score is activated (this occurs only once).
+Note: If you unsubscribe from all emails, you may still receive reset emails when you forget your password or other administrative communications.

 Why am I still receiving emails after I clicked 'unsubscribe' in an email?